When God Seems to Bless an Abuser’s Ministry: Wrestling with Miracles, Ministry, and Hidden Harm in the Home

 Scripture is filled with stories of God working through sinful people.

 David.
 Solomon.
-Peter.
+Abraham.
 Jonah.
 Samson.

 Let’s look at Solomon in particular.
 He was the son of Bathsheba and David—a marriage that began from David’s adultery and murder.
 God clearly judged David’s actions, yet later, He still chose to bless the second child of that union.
 Solomon became king.
-Through him, we received Proverbs, Ecclesiastes, and Song of Solomon—books filled with divine wisdom.
+Through him, we now have Proverbs, Ecclesiastes, and Song of Solomon—books filled with divine wisdom.

 And yet, Solomon himself failed deeply.